ogolafreeman/Chat-Application/README.md

-# Connect React to Chat Engine!
+# Web Chat Application with React!

 This simple repo shows how to easily add chat functionality into a React project with [Chat Engine](https://chatengine.io).